mamthakshirsagar/my_first_repository/readme.md

-# Sean Kross
+# this is my repo

 ### Geography

-I live in the city of Baltimore, in the state of Maryland, in the United States of America.
+I live in the city of warangal, in the state of Telangana, in India.

 ### Reading